thoughtbot/apprenticeship/onboarding-packet.md

   your code is encouraged.
 * #design: discuss design topics or cool designs that you've encountered.
 * #catrs: funny links and off-topic discussions.
-* #san-francisco, #boston, #nyc, #raleigh, #london: Location-specific discussions, like lunch.
+* #austin, #boston, #london, #nyc, #raleigh, #sanfrancisco: Location-specific discussions, like lunch.
 * Most of the other rooms are specific to projects and are named after the project.

-Both designers and developers should check out both the #dev and
-#design channels - everyone's welcome in every channel.
+Both designers and developers should check out both the #dev and #design channels - everyone is welcome in every channel.

 ### Constable

-[Constable](https://constable.io) is where we put ideas that we want to discuss, like product ideas or a new Git workflow.
-It's also the home for non-technical discussion and company announcements.
+We use [Constable](https://constable.io) for company wide announcements and other asynchronous topics of discussion relating to various [interests](https://constable.io/interests).
+You should be sure to subscribe to the interest relating to your office so you are promptly notified of any important local news.

 ### Trello

 Most of our client and internal projects use Trello boards for project management.
-If you don't already have a Trello account, you can log in using your apprentice.io email.
+If you don't already have a Trello account, you can log in using your thoughtbot email.
 Your mentor should help you get access to the boards you need.
-You should have access to the Trello board (or other project management system if appropriate) for your client project and also several internal thoughtbot boards (Development Discussions, Research, Apprentice.io Projects, robots.thoughtbot.com, etc.).
+You should have access to the Trello board (or other project management system if appropriate) for your client project and also several internal thoughtbot boards.

 # Community

 Part of your apprenticeship is learning to be part of a development community.
 This could be a Ruby Meetup Group, company, or project team.

-## Meeting people is easy
+## Meeting People

 We are a friendly bunch and we'd like to get to know you better!
 That being said, it's easy to feel intimidated or uncomfortable in a new environment.
 Some